exercism/elm/exercises/concept/paolas-prestigious-pizza/.docs/hints.md

 - It is [quite simple][(|=)] to keep more than one thing in a pipeline
 - Use `Pizza` as a type constructor with a [handy function][succeed]
-- More than one parsers can handle ":" and "-", [one of them][symbol] is most appropriate
+- More than one parser can handle ":" and "-", [one of them][symbol] is most appropriate
 - There is a [handy function][spaces] to get rid of extra spaces
 - Use all the appropriate functions you defined so far